ficusss/aoc2021/README.md

-# aoc2021
+# Advent of code 2021
-A repository with solutions for AOC 2021
+A repository with solutions for [AOC 2021](https://adventofcode.com/) in Python